Energy law: Japan

 Many of Japan's nuclear plants have been closed, or their operation has been suspended for safety inspections.
 The last of Japan's 54 reactors (Tomari-3) went offline for maintenance on May 5, 2012., leaving Japan completely without nuclear-produced electrical power for the first time since 1970.
 Despite protests, on 1 July 2012 unit 3 of the Ōi Nuclear Power Plant was restarted.
 As of September 2012, Ōi units 3 and 4 are Japan's only operating nuclear power plants, although the city and prefecture of Osaka have requested they be shut down.

 The United States-Japan Joint Nuclear Energy Action Plan is a bilateral agreement aimed at putting in place a framework for the joint research and development of nuclear energy technology, which was signed on April 18, 2007.
 It is believed that the agreement is the first that the US has signed to develop nuclear power technologies with another country, although Japan has agreements with Australia, Canada, China, France, and the United Kingdom.
 Under the plan, the United States and Japan would each conduct research into fast reactor technology, fuel cycle technology, advanced computer simulation and modeling, small and medium reactors, safeguards and physical protection; and nuclear waste management, which it to be coordinated by a joint steering committee.
 The treaty's progress has been in limbo since the Fukushima I nuclear accidents.

 The Japan Oil, Gas and Metals National Corporation (JOGMEC) is a government-owned company involved in fossil-fuel energy exploration, amongst other activities.
 In 2013, its corporate workers first extracted Methane clathrate from seabed deposits.

 Malaysia

 Malaysia heavily regulates its energy sector.

 From 1982 to 1992, the Government of Sabah owned Sabah Gas Industries for the downstream operations of Sabah natural gas resources, based in Labuan, Malaysia, which was put up for privatization.
 Its methanol plant was sold to Petronas and operates today as Petronas Methanol (Labuan) Sdn Bhd.
 The power station was sold to Sabah Electricity.

+Mexico

+Mexico had numerous laws that subsidize oil, until c.
+2017.
+PEMEX, a government company in charge of selling oil in Mexico is subsidized by the Mexican government.
+This serves to quell inflationary pressures in Mexico.
+Mexico buys much of its gasoline and diesel from the United States and resells it at US$98 per barrel.
+Many residents of US border communities cross the border to buy fuel in Mexico, thereby enjoying a cheaper fuel subsidy at the expense of Mexican taxpayers.
+This has caused frequent supply shortages at a number of filling stations along the border for Mexican drivers, especially truck and bus drivers who use diesel.

+In 2017, Mexico ended its oil industry subsidies, leading to increased prices and widespread protests throughout the country.